pinskylab/climate_community_crossrealm/code/README.md

 # code

-The scripts in this analysis were run in three computer environments:
+The scripts in this analysis were run in four computer environments:
 - A MacBook Pro 16 GB RAM with R version 4.0.3 and RStudio 1.3.1093
-- A scientific workstation ('Annotate') with 72 CPUs (Intel Xeon CPU E5-2697 v4 @ 2.30GHz) running CentOS 7.6.1810 with R version 3.5.2 and RStudio 1.3.1093
+- A scientific workstation ('Annotate') with 36 cores (Intel Xeon CPU E5-2697 v4 @ 2.30GHz) running CentOS 7.6.1810 with R version 3.5.2 and RStudio 1.3.1093
+- A scientific workstation ('Annotate2') with 56 cores (Intel Xeon CPU w9-3495X @ 4.8GHz) running Red Hat 8 with R version 4.3.1 and RStudio 2023.06.2 (fitting ordered beta GLMMs)
-- A high performance computing environment with SLURM job management (Step 2 below).
+- A compute cluster with 64-bit x86 processors running Rocky Linux 9.1 with SLURM job management and R version 4.2.2 (Step 2 below).

 The libraries included:
 - bbmle 1.0.23.1
 - beanplot 1.2
-- betapart
+- betapart 1.6
 - data.table 1.11.8
 - dggridR
+- dplyr 1.1.0
 - DHARMa 0.3.3.0
 - ggplot2 3.3.5
 - ggpubr 0.4.0